Which of the following best describes the difference between inst... | Study Prep in Pearson+

 Multiple Choice

-Which of the following best describes the difference between instantaneous speed and average speed?
+Which of the following best describes the difference between instantaneous velocity and average velocity?

 A